// feature · parse

 Works with any board format

 The parser is format-agnostic.
 LinkedIn reels, Indeed bullet lists, company careers pages with three paragraphs of "about us" before the role.
 All supported.
-The model is trained to ignore company boilerplate.
+The extraction prompt is designed to surface the required skills and ATS keywords from the body of the posting, not the surrounding boilerplate.

 Honest limits read as trust signals.
 Hiding them does the opposite.